 Larger homes with access to private and secure yards are his ideal living situation.
 His high prey drive means that his yard needs to be secure and escape-proof.
 This includes installing high fences as he will jump to chase his feathered ‘friends.’

 He does not make a great guard dog as he has no protective instincts.
 And he is relatively friendly with strangers and will accept most people into the family home.
-The one thing that he will not adapt to well is a family who is forever on the move or hosting loud parties most weekends.
+The one thing he will not adapt to well is a family who is forever on the move or hosting loud parties most weekends.
 He is a sensitive pup who does not handle change very well.
 Instead, he prefers a stable environment and a quieter country lifestyle with his close family.

 The Brittany makes a great family pet for the right family.
 Despite being crazy energetic, he is respectful and not overly boisterous in the home.
 He is gentle and sweet with children.
-So as long as you teach your children how to properly interact with a dog, he should do well in a young family.
+So as long as you teach your children how to properly interact with a dog, they should do well in a young family.
 He also likes the company of other dogs and does well in a multi-pet household.
 Unless, of course, multi-pet means ducks or chickens, then it’s a definite no.

 His enthusiastic personality means that he will strive to do his best at everything, including training sessions.
 Always use the positive reinforcement training method for this pup.
 His sensitive soul cannot handle being told off harshly.
 A firm no and a stern look are enough for him to know he has done something wrong.
 Otherwise, he’ll sulk and avoid you for a few days.
 Instead, focus on rewarding him with treats, toys, and praise when he is a good boy.